pkp/ojs/docs/UPGRADE.md

 ### Obtaining the latest OJS code

-The OJS source code is available in two forms: a complete stand-alone package, and from read-only github access.
+The OJS source code is available in two forms: a complete stand-alone package, and from read-only GitHub access.

 #### 1. Full Package